kaitokikuchi/minimal-mistakes/about.md

   creditlink:
 ---

 I am a Masters student studying cellular heterogeneity in the [Yuichi Wakamoto lab](http://park.itc.u-tokyo.ac.jp/wakamoto-lab/index_e.html) at the University of Tokyo.
-I am interested in how cells in a clonal population behave different (cell-to-cell individuality), and also in how heterogeneous systems behave in response to stress. \\
+I am interested in how cells in a clonal population behave differently (cell-to-cell individuality), and also in how heterogeneous systems behave in response to stress. \\
 \\
 I love to bike, travel, drink coffee, and Japanese Sake (Jikon 而今 is my current favorite).